raeginez/railsproject/README.md

   **Please note that you need to be logged in to sell an item.**

   To sell your item, simply go to the 'Sell Product' link found in the top navigation bar.
 Upon clicking this link you will be redirected to a 'New Listing' form.
 Here you are able to select your category, fill in your item name, description, price and upload an image.
 When you click on the Submit button you will be redirected to an overview of your listing.
-Item Category, Name and Price are compulsory fields.
+Item Category, Name, Price and Image are compulsory fields.

 - Editing or Deleting your Item: